Learn more about the ways others have used badges to inspire and encourage their students' learning.

 Organizers showcased the earned museum badges alongside other badges the youth could earn in their science courses at school.
 The badge system helped place students in science courses they were interested in and ready for.
 Inspired teachers incorporated more ways to spark science interest.
 They provided field trips and outside lab work with science professionals.

-Badge earning at the museum incorporates game-based elements such as mastering content or skills, overcoming challenges, earning points, and competition into the learning process.
+Badge earning at the museum incorporates game-based elements such as learning content or skills, overcoming challenges, earning points, and competition into the learning process.
 This "game feel" evokes excitement, interest, and drive in all types of participants, even those who have never played a traditional video game.

 Excerpt from: Young, Jeffrey R. "Badges Earned Online Pose Challenge to Traditional College Diplomas."
 The Chronicle of Higher Education.
 Jan.
 2012.
 Web.
 14 July 2013.